terean-dspd/old-fashioned-digital-clock/README.md

 Simple console digital watch
 ## About ##

 Originaly writen to use on Windows due to terminal **clearing and coloring commants**.
-Ajust them as needed for linux machines.
+But was ajusted linux machines.

 ## How to run ##